 Looking for a career in policymaking or advocacy?

 Do you want to make an impact on the national stage?

-Let FIU get you there with a one-of-kind semester in Washington, D.C., exclusively for undergraduates enrolled in the Steven J. Green School of International & Public Affairs, in collaboration with the Jack D. Gordon Institute for Public Policy and FIU in Washington, D.C.
+Let FIU get you there with a one-of-a-kind semester in Washington, D.C., exclusively for undergraduates enrolled in the Steven J. Green School of International & Public Affairs, in collaboration with the Jack D. Gordon Institute for Public Policy and FIU in Washington, D.C.

 Combine your academic knowledge with a hands-on opportunity to develop skills essential to a career in public affairs, policy and advocacy.
-The program begins in fall 2024 with a noncredit, online course and continues in Washington, D.C., in spring 2025 with in-person classroom sessions at FIU's center on Capitol Hill and a paid internship that FIU will help you secure.
+The program begins in summer 2025 with an asynchronous, noncredit online course and continues in Washington, D.C., in fall 2025 with in-person classroom sessions at FIU's center on Capitol Hill and a paid internship that FIU will help you secure.